AggregatorX/AggregatorX.jl/design.md

 There are also some design-choices that might be somewhat non-intuitive (hopefully they will gradually become intuitive, otherwise it was probably a bad design-choice).
 We provide a list of these here and an attempt at explnation (and justification of the choice).
 You can skip this on a first read and refer back to it when necessary.

 * The objective sees to *maximize* profits.
 Any revenue (e.g. selling energy) should therefore be *negative*, and costs (e.g. buying energy) should be *positive*.
+* *Parts*.
+You will see later that there is a hierarchy of different types in the system (e.g. Resources, Markets, etc.).
+To refer to all of them we will use the term *parts* (also in code).
+Hence, anything that is a subtype of `AggregatorXAny` is a part (you can think of all the parts that make the clockwork tick...)

 Some users may also not be familiar with the Julia programming language or the JuMP modelling language.
 We therefore provide a list of some terms that are used in the following that might be unfamiliar for these readers.
 Again, this may be skipped on a first read, and refered back to when confusion sets in.